libmapper/libmapper/doc/how_to_compile_and_run.md

 home directory such as `$HOME/.local`.
 Users of HomeBrew on OS X should always use `/usr/local`.

-If you will be hacking on libmapper or which to have verbose output while it is running, we recommended enabling debug mode:
+If you will be hacking on libmpr or which to have verbose output while it is running, we recommended enabling debug mode:

     ./configure --enable-debug